PelleCK/Rainformer/README.md

 # Rainformer

 Rainformer is a PyTorch-based encoder-forecaster model for precipitation nowcasting, as introduced in [Rainformer: Features Extraction Balanced Network for Radar-Based Precipitation Nowcasting](https://ieeexplore.ieee.org/abstract/document/9743916).
 This repository is a fork of the original Rainformer repository and includes adaptations to support my thesis research on **precipitation nowcasting**, specifically focusing on high-intensity precipitation prediction.
-My research compares Rainformer with several state-of-the-art deep generative models, ensuring a robust evaluation under a consistent experimental framework.
+My research focuses on the effect of input and output sequence length on the model's performance, as well as the impact of adding temperature data to the input features.

 ---

 ## Key Features

-- **Rainformer Model**:
+- **Rainformer**:
   - A precipitation nowcasting model combining local and global attention mechanisms.
   - Includes channel-attention and spatial-attention modules for effective feature extraction.

-- **Research Contributions**:
+- **Contributions**:
-  - Customizations to integrate Rainformer with my specific data setup.
+  - Customizations to train and evaluate Rainformer with our data setup.
-  - Modifications to streamline experiments comparing Rainformer with other advanced models.
+  - Add possibility to train on a multi-gpu cluster environment with SLURM.
+  - Support for logging with Weights & Biases.
+  - Additional evaluation metrics for precipitation nowcasting.

 ---

 ## Requirements

-This repository requires **Python 3.10.12**.
+This repository uses **Python 3.10.12**.
 All other dependencies are listed in `requirements.txt`.
 To set up your environment:

 1. Create and activate a Python virtual environment:
    ```